projecthorus/chasemapper/README.md

 ## Running as a Systemd Service
 Chasemapper can be operated in a 'continuous' mode, running as a systemd service.
 I use this in my chase car so that I can power up my car Raspberry Pi, and have services like auto_rx and chasemapper running immediately.
+If you're using docker, this is already sorted out for you, and the docker container will run at startup.

 To set this up, the chasemapper.service file  must be edited to include your username, and the path to this directory.